 4×4 required?

-Although the main road to Bejuco, the Costanera Sur is all paved, like all destinations in the South Pacific it is recommended to have a high car for this area, especially if you plan to keep going down south towards Uvita, Ojochal and Osa Peninsula.
+Although the main road to Bejuco, the Costanera Sur is all paved, the road to the actual beach becomes a rocky/dirt road, akin to many of the beaches in the South Pacific.
+Even still, a 4×4 is not required for Playa Bejuco.
+However, it is recommended to have a high car for this area, especially if you plan to keep going down south towards Uvita, Ojochal, Golfito, Pavones and Osa Peninsula.

 Parking

-You can park anywhere in town and walk to the beach.
+You can park anywhere along the road parallel to the beach.
 Just make sure to roll up windows, lock your doors and don’t leave valuable visible.
-There may the local “parking guards” and we usually give them like 500 or 1000 colones even though they aren’t official guards.
+There may or may not be the local “parking guards” and we usually give them like 500 or 1000 colones even though they aren’t official guards.

 The Town

 If you are staying at Bejuco for a couple nights or using it as a home base, you must rent a car.
-No shared shuttles services are available, buses are few and the town is very small with only a few businesses.
 For pharmacies, banks, full service supermarkets and those kinds of services, you will need to go to either Jaco or Parrita.

 The Beach